 A number of other scholarships have been established by donors to recognize students in particular departments.
-Applications for these scholarships must be submitted to the department for which the scholarship is designated.
+Applications for these scholarships must be submitted to the department for which the scholarship is designated except for nursing scholarships.
+Applications for these scholarships are submitted to the Financial Aid Office.